Pin Ups: Reissues

 Pin Ups has been reissued several times, on vinyl and other media.
 The album was first released on compact disc by RCA in the mid-1980s.
 In 1990, it was reissued by Rykodisc with two bonus tracks: a cover of Bruce Springsteen's "Growin' Up" (recorded during the sessions for Diamond Dogs and featuring Ronnie Wood on guitar) and "Amsterdam", the B-side to "Sorrow".
 This reissue charted at number 52 on the UK Albums Chart for one week in July 1990.
 It was remastered in 1999 by Peter Mew at Abbey Road Studios for EMI and Virgin Records, and issued on CD with no bonus tracks.
 It was again remastered in 2015 for inclusion on the box set Five Years 1969–1973 by Parlophone and rereleased separately, in 2015–2016, in CD, vinyl and digital formats.
+Pin Ups was reissued as a limited edition half-speed mastered LP to celebrate its 50th anniversary on 20 October 2023.

 Track listing

-Songs marked with a * were not recorded for the first time by the acts listed, but were popularised by them.